 Other postganglionic fibers from the cranial cervical ganglion incorporate to the IX, X, XI and XII cranial nerves.
 One group of postganglionic sympathetic fibers leave the cranial cervical ganglion and join the auricular branch of the vagus nerve at the jugular foramen.
 This branch runs in the petrous part of the temporal bone to join the facial nerve in the facial canal.

 In the cat, there is no carotid canal, but there is a small extracranial internal carotid artery (branch of the occipital artery) that enters through the tympano-occipital fissure and obliterates during development.
-Its function is to transport the postganglionic sympathetic fibers to form the, carotypotympanic branch (that they enter the tympanic cavity and form the tympanic plexus together with parasympathetic fibers from the glossopharyngeal nerve).
+Its function is to transport the postganglionic sympathetic fibers to form the carotypotympanic branch (that enter the tympanic cavity to give rise to the tympanic plexus together with parasympathetic fibers from the glossopharyngeal nerve).
 The sympathetic fibers run, for a short distance, on top of the ventromedial portion of the bulla until they reach the promontory.
 Then, they enter the bulla and form the tympanic plexus.
-Efferent sympathetic fibers leave the lateral portion of the bulla through a foramen located between the wing of the basisphenoid and the petrous portion of the temporal bone, to enter the cranial cavity and to join the III, IV, V and VI cranial nerves.
-The sympathetic fibers that innervate the eye join the ophthalmic nerve at the level of the trigeminal ganglion and innervate the eye.
+Efferent sympathetic fibers leave the lateral portion of the bulla through a foramen located between the wing of the basisphenoid and the petrous portion of the temporal bone, to enter the cranial cavity to join the trigeminal, oculomotor, trochlear and abducent nerves.
+The sympathetic fibers that innervate the eye join the ophthalmic nerve at the level of the trigeminal ganglion.
 This could be the reason that cats are more prone to suffer from Horner’s syndrome that dogs.

 Noradrenaline acts on β adrenoceptors relaxing the sphincter muscle of the iris and on α adrenoceptors activating the dilator muscle.
 Mydriasis is mainly due to the relaxation of the sphincter pupillary muscle since the dilator muscle dilator pupillary muscle does not participate actively.
 Differences between species may be due to the number of α and β adrenergic receptors in the iris and the anatomy of the pupil.
 Sympathetic denervation results in an increase in the number of α receptors activating the dilator muscle of the pupil.